dougy147/arduino_chess_clock/README.md

 I needed a chess clock, so I made one (_an ugly but functional one_).

-So, feed your Arduino with this code (`code.ino`) and wire it has described on the schema (see below ⬇️).
+To replicate it, feed your Arduino with `code.ino`, and wire it has described on the schema below ⬇️.

 When flashing `code.ino` to a correctly wired Arduino, your can :